 Centre for Data Ethics and Innovation

 Most importantly the Government announced that the Centre will conduct an investigation into potential for discriminatory bias in algorithmic decision-making in society.
 The announcement can be seen here.
 Its recent call for evidence is available here.
+Its report is expected in 2020.

 Office for Artificial Intelligence